Skip to navigation Skip to main content

 addDependencies’s first parameter is the parent template file path.
 The second parameter is an Array of child file paths used by the template.
 The dependencies can be either relative or absolute paths and we will normalize them as needed.

-Skipping a template from inside of the compile function Jump to heading
+Skipping a template from inside of the compile function

 To add support for Sass’ underscore convention (file names that start with an underscore aren’t written to the output directory), just return early in the compile function (don’t return a render function).